wearefuturegov/coronavirus-service-directory/README.md

 A simple directory of services that can help residents cope if they're staying at home due to the coronavirus pandemic.

+It has:
+- A simple search page where the user selects the kind of help they need and gives their postcode
+- A results page showing relevant services, nearest first

-It uses the `geocoder` gem to add geographic functionality to services.
+It uses the `geocoder` gem to power geocoding functionality.

+## Environment variables

+- `GOOGLE_API_KEY`: an API key from google with the [geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) enabled
+- `DATASOURCE`: public URL to a csv data source, [see below](#Seeding the production database)
+- `GA_PROPERTY_ID`: optional, for Google Analytics tracking

 ## Running it locally